GraphToxin: Reconstructing Full Unlearned Graphs from Graph Unlearning: Attack Framework Design

-The loss $\mathfrak{L}_{curv}$ naturally encodes the curvature of the loss landscape, providing much more precise guidance for full unlearned graph recovery.
-Not all gradient discrepancies between the synthetic and the full unlearned graphs are equally informative; some may stem from random noises while others are highly indicative of the ground-truth features and underlying graph structures.
-Introducing $\mathfrak{L}_{curv}$ can penalize the directions of high curvature, thereby biasing the optimization process toward plausible solutions with smooth landscapes and avoiding overfitting to noisy gradient directions.
-Moreover, the inclusion of $F$ can capture the global features and structural dependencies and reflect how they are propagated during GNN message-passing and consequently projected into posterior probabilities.
-Compared to the simplex gradient matching, curvature matching encompasses a more holistic information flow, therefore yielding more realistic and accurate recovery.
+$\mathfrak{L}_{curv}$ naturally encodes the curvature of the loss landscape, providing more fine-grained signals for full unlearned graph recovery.
+Not all gradient difference are equally informative: some may stem from noises or redundant parameterization, while others are highly indicative of the ground-truth features and underlying graph structures.
+By incorporating $\tilde{F}$, $\mathfrak{L}_{curv}$ downweights the directions of high curvature, thereby biasing the optimization toward smoother and more stable directions in parameter space.
+Furthermore, $\tilde{F}$ is defined with respect to model predictions and thus implicitly reflects how node features and graph structures are propagated through message passing and projected into posterior probabilities.
+This complementary perspective provides sensitivity-aware guidance that better aligns with the model’s local behavior.